Introduction to the Universal GUI

 Running the Universal GUI on IAM

-When Indicium is configured on an IAM containing one or more applications for the user, the following URL can be used to run products present in this Software Factory:
+When Indicium is configured on an IAM containing one or more applications for the user, the following Meta server URL can be used to run products present in the Software Factory:

-The application ID or alias can be used to load a specific application from IAM.
+The Application or alias can be used to load a specific application from IAM.
 If left empty, the default application will be shown.
 Other applications will be available through the menu.

-The platform can be chosen by the user to load the menu for either Windows, Web or Mobile.
+The Platform can be chosen by the user to load the menu for either Universal, Windows, Web or Mobile.

 config.json can be edited on the webserver to have the Universal GUI point to the correct URL, application and platform default and to optionally disable editing the options from the login screen.